vigneshavm/Interview-questions/NodejsV1.md

 ---

 ###  **Error Handling in Node.js Applications**

+In large-scale Node.js apps, I follow a layered and structured error handling approach:

+* **Centralized error middleware**: For Express, I define centralized error-handling middleware that catches all errors and sends consistent JSON responses.
+* **Custom error classes**: I create domain-specific custom error classes (e.g., `ValidationError`, `AuthError`) for better traceability and differentiation.
+* **Async error boundaries**: I wrap all async routes with error-catching middlewares or use tools like `express-async-errors` to propagate rejections.
+* **Fail-fast and logging**: I prefer to fail fast in case of critical errors, and use structured logging (`winston`, `pino`) to capture stack traces and metadata.
+* **Monitoring integration**: I integrate with tools like Sentry or Datadog for production error tracking and alerting.
+* **Graceful shutdown**: On unhandled rejections or exceptions, I log, clean up resources, and shut down services cleanly.

 - **Use Try-Catch for Synchronous Code**: Wrap code that might throw errors in a `try-catch` block to handle exceptions gracefully.
 - **Handle Errors in Asynchronous Code**: Always handle errors in callbacks and use `.catch()` for Promises.
 - **Global Error Handling**: